Azure/AppService/_posts/2019-02-05-Important Update for Zend-Z-Ray PHP Debugging.md

 categories: update
 ---

-# The Zend Z-Ray debugging feature will be discontinued in Azure App Service on June 7, 2019

 The **Z-Ray PHP debugging** feature will soon be discontinued in App Service.
 This shouldn’t affect the App Service service-level agreement (SLA) or the runtime behavior of your applications.

 Beginning March 9, 2019, Z-Ray will no longer be available for purchase in the Azure portal.
 If you already have applications configured with Z-Ray, you may continue to use it until June 7, 2019.
 After that date, the Z-Ray feature will be removed from all applications and you’ll no longer be charged for it.